stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. The Customer must take all necessary measures to prevent unauthorized access to its own and third-party systems and comply with all applicable provisions of data protection and copyright law.

-    1. Stakater services are meant to be offered only for legal purposes, allowed by law.
-The Customer is not allowed to use the Services to commit or support criminal acts, and must assume complete responsibility and take necessary actions to prevent criminal use by its own users or its third parties.
+    1. Stakater Services are meant to be offered only for legally applicable purposes where allowed by law.
+The Customer will not use the Services to commit or solicit criminal acts.
+    2. The Customer will assume complete responsibility and take necessary actions to prevent criminal use by its own users or any approved Third Parties.

-    1. If a third party claims a violation of rights by the data, content, or information provided by the Customer, STAKATER is entitled to suspend the data, content, or information as appropriate and permissible under the GTC or Framework Agreement.
+    1. If a third party claims a violation of rights by the data, content, or information provided by the Customer, STAKATER is entitled to suspend the data, content, or information as appropriate and permissible under the General Terms and Conditions.

 1. **Invoicing and Payment**

-    1. Unless otherwise agreed, STAKATER will invoice the Services quarterly in advance.
+    1. Unless otherwise agreed in writing, STAKATER will invoice the Services quarterly in advance.

     1. Payment for the Services is due within fifteen (15) days of invoice issuance.
-Invoices that are not contested by the Customer in good faith and with reasons stated by the due date will be deemed accepted and processed for payment.
+Invoices that are not contested by the Customer in good faith and with reasons stated by the due date will be deemed acceptable and binding.

     1. Services requested by the Customer that were not specifically priced will be invoiced based on STAKATER's standard rates at the time the Agreement was concluded.

-    1. Travel and logistics expenses will be the responsibility of the Customer and will be invoiced as per actual.
+    1. Travel and logistics expenses will be the responsibility of the Customer and will be invoiced as such.

     1. If the Customer fails to make full payment by the end of the payment period, they will be liable to pay late payment fees on outstanding charges.

     1. After the payment period expires, STAKATER has the right to discontinue Services or terminate the Agreement without notice or compensation.
 The Customer will be charged for STAKATER's expenses related to any adjustments, debt collection costs, court and legal fees.

-    1. The Customer is not authorized to assert or lodge a settlement.
+    1. The Customer is not authorized to assert or lodge a settlement on invalidated Services due to the non compliane of the Customer.

-    1. STAKATER can change its service charges with one (1) month's notice period, effective at the end of the following month unless a term commitment has been agreed between Stakater and customer.
+    1. STAKATER may change its service charges within thirty (30) day's notice, effective at the end of the following month unless a term commitment has been agreed between STAKATER and Customer.
 For term commitment contracts, charges shall be locked for the agreed term.
-However, early termination or exit charges shall be applicable for premature termination.
+However, early termination or exit charges shall be applicable for any Customer who wishes to exercise premature termination.

 1. **Term of Agreement and Termination**

     1. Services orders are established for a specific duration and may be terminated in writing after that, subject to the notice period.
-Unless agreed otherwise, the minimum term is twelve (12) months, and the notice period is three (3) months.
+Unless agreed otherwise, the minimum term is twelve (12) months, and the notice period is ninety (90) calendar days.

     1. Both parties have the right to terminate the Agreement or specific orders immediately for cause, which can arise if the Customer utilizes the Services in a manner that violates the law, Agreement, or its purpose; or if the Customer makes them accessible to unauthorized third parties.
-If there is a reasonable suspicion that the Customer is insolvent, immediate termination for cause can occur by Stakater for customer's inability to pay for services.
+If there is a reasonable suspicion that the Customer is insolvent, immediate termination for cause can occur by STAKATER for the Customer's inability to pay for services.

-    1. Customer's access to STAKATER's Services is immediately revoked after termination of the Agreement.
+    1. Customer's access to STAKATER's Services will be immediately revoked after termination of the Agreement.

-    1. The Customer is solely responsible to ensure continuity of their own systems and backing up their data during and before termination of contract.
-Upon request, STAKATER can assist the Customer in transferring services and data to their own or third-party systems and may charge standard rates for the service.
+    1. The Customer will be solely responsible to ensure continuity of their own systems and backing up their data during and before termination of contract.
+Upon request, STAKATER may assist the Customer in transferring services and data to their own or third-party systems and may charge [standard rates](https://#) for the service.

 1. **Legal Warranty**